Harry Johnston (American politician)

 Harry Allison Johnston II (December 2, 1931 – June 28, 2021) was an American lawyer, politician and diplomat from Florida.
-He was a member of the United States House of Representatives and was a member of the Democratic Party.
+He was a four-term member of the United States House of Representatives from 1989 to 1997 and was a member of the Democratic Party.

 Early life and career

 Johnston was born in West Palm Beach, Florida.
 He attended the Virginia Military Institute, and he became a lieutenant in the United States Army after graduating.
-Once he was discharged, he entered the University of Florida and earned his law degree.
+Once he was discharged, he entered the University of Florida and earned his Juris Doctor degree.

+Florida legislature

 In 1974, Johnston was elected to the Florida Senate.
 With the Democrats in control of the body in the 1980s, Johnston rose to the rank of President of the Senate.

 In 1986, he sought the Democratic nomination for Governor of Florida, but lost in a close primary race.

 Congress

 Johnston was elected to Congress in 1988.
 He served four terms in the House before his retirement in 1997.